 Friend Class A friend class can access private and protected members of other class in which it is declared as friend.
 It is sometimes useful to allow a particular class to access private members of other class.
-For example a LinkedList class may be allowed to access private members of Node.
+For example, a LinkedList class may be allowed to access private members of Node.

-Friend Function Like friend class, a friend function can be given special grant to access private and protected members.
+Friend Function Like friend class, a friend function can be given a special grant to access private and protected members.
 A friend function can be:

-a) A method of another class
+a) A member of another class

 b) A global function